-Black to Play and Draw
+Black to play and draw

-In Diagram 103, by ignoring the pivot man on 20, pairing off the black king on 11 with the white king on 19 and mentally playing 7-10, you can readily see that Black possesses the opposition.
+By ignoring the pivot man on 20, pairing off the black king on 11 with the white king on 19 and mentally playing 7-10, you can readily see that Black possesses the opposition.
 Several authorities have pointed out that if the attacking side tries too hard to 'win this draw', he often ends up losing instead!